Sikhs! They’re just like us! – Part 2

 Also, it’s worth throwing in that Punjab essentially fed the rest of India, and that Punjabis themselves made up a huge proportion of the Indian army, often finding themselves doing the bulk of fighting and dying when India and Pakistan would wage war against one another; which was a lot.

-At any rate, after seeing their Punjab’s condition slowly declining, no matter how much they did for the country, those casual independence conversations got more serious with time.
+At any rate, after seeing their condition slowly declining, no matter how much they did for the country, those casual independence conversations Sikhs were having got more serious with time.
 Enter Indira Gandhi.

 Oh!
 Indira Gandhi!
 I know her!
 She’s that innocent lady who was murdered by terrorists, right?